Fleekshot/GPT/README.md

 - Color picker and medium-sized eraser for the drawing board
 - Chat messages synchronized to everyone
 - Previous drawings/messages are sent to new participants
+- Admin `CMD` panel for clearing chat/board and posting announcements

 ## Running in GitHub Codespaces
 1. Open this repository in GitHub Codespaces.